woodm1979/pottymouth/README.md

 I think a git pre-commit hook would be easier to write.
 This is my attempt to help.

+In retrospect, this should likely be a gist, but I just don't like them very much.

 ## Setup

 Optionally create a word-list file: